mocaccinoOS/website/content/en/docs/General/iso-building.md

 ## ISO Building

-The ISO building process is performed within dockers to keep ISOs clean and uncontaiminated by unnecessary dev files, temp files, etc.
+The ISO building process is performed within dockers to keep ISOs clean and uncontaminated by unnecessary dev files, temp files, etc.

 ### Docker installation
 If you're planning on using docker as a user rather than just from root, you'll want additional packages such as entity/docker and acct-group/docker, but they aren't necessary for our purposes.